 Notre Dame football has a new plan to avoid future game-losing scenarios after Ohio State

-SOUTH BEND — Notre Dame football coach Marcus Freeman took responsibility Monday for the goal-line breakdown that allowed Ohio State to run its final two plays, including a 1-yard run for the winning touchdown, against a 10-man Irish defense.
+SOUTH BEND, Ind. — Notre Dame football coach Marcus Freeman took responsibility Monday for the goal-line breakdown that allowed Ohio State to run its final two plays, including a 1-yard run for the winning touchdown, against a 10-man Irish defense.

 “There’s a whole bunch of systems in place to make sure that doesn’t happen, but ultimately it falls on me and that’s the reality of it,” Freeman said in the wake of Saturday’s 17-14 loss to the Buckeyes.
 “I’m not going to get up here and say this person should’ve done that (or) that person.
 Ultimately, I have to do a better job as a head coach to make sure those systems we have in place are executed.”